-The three dozen titles listed here illuminate the subject of racism in a variety of ways.
+The forty-five titles listed here illuminate the subject of racism in a variety of ways.
 Both nonfiction and fiction works are included.
 Make no mistake: these are all good books about racism, and I read and reviewed them all on this site.
 Racism is America’s original sin.
 Its origins lie in Europeans’ first explorations of the New World in the late 15th century.
 But in some cases racism is not the primary subject or the dominant theme.
 In every book, however, racism is integral to the story.

 The 5 top books about racism reviewed here